ExpressAI/EaaS_API_dev/README.md

     "reference": {"prefix": "This is reference prefix", "suffix": "This is reference suffix"}
 }

+# adding this prompt info will automatically turn the inputs into
+# [{'source': 'This is source prefix This is the source.
+This is source suffix',
+#   'references': ['This is reference prefix This is the reference one.
+This is reference suffix', 'This is reference prefix This is two.
+This is reference suffix'],
+#   'hypothesis': 'This is hypothesis prefix This is the generated hypothesis.
+This is hypothesis suffix'}]

 # Here is a simpler example.
 # prompt_info = {"source": {"prefix": "This is prefix"}}

 score_dic = client.score(inputs, task="sum", metrics=["bart_score_summ"], lang="en", cal_attributes=False, **prompt_info)

 ```